Anna is a writer, mom, crafter, and movie buff. Her favorites are horror movies and horror stories, thanks to some

 1. "The Beast of Yucca Flats" (1961)

 Some of the worst horror movies ever made have been featured on Mystery Science Theater 3000.
 This is one of those movies.
 The film is about a defecting Russian scientist.
 The unfortunate scientist gets hit by a blast from a nuclear test and is transformed into a horrifying monster.
 The movie stars Tor Johnson (former wrestler) as the scientist/Beast.
-The movie was filmed in silent, and voice overs and sound effects were added later.
-The result is a movie where the picture and sound are poorly synchronized, and the characters only speak when their faces are off camera or are less visible due to darkness or distance.
-Ever watch a movie where the sound and the picture doesn't line up?
+The movie was filmed in silent, and voiceovers and sound effects were added later.
+The result is a movie where the picture and sound are poorly synchronized, and the characters only speak when their faces are off-camera or are less visible due to darkness or distance.
+Ever watch a movie where the sound and the picture don't line up?
 It's kind of like watching a dubbed Godzilla movie.
 The "action" scenes are laughable, at best, and the effects are pretty bad, even for that time.
 There really isn't much else to say about this movie.
 It was just really bad...really, really bad.

 2. Blood Diner (1987)